IMMA holds a regular open call to receive applications from artists, curators, critics and cultural practitioners for the residency programme.

-IMMA is delighted to support a visiting Research Fellow in collaboration with MA Art in the Contemporary World, NCAD.
+IMMA supports a yearly visiting Research Fellow in collaboration with MA Art in the Contemporary World, NCAD.

 International Visitors Programme

-IMMA and the Project Arts Centre are continuing to bring prominent international curators to Dublin for focused studio visits with emerging and established artists working in Ireland.
-This new initiative is kindly supported by Culture Ireland.
+IMMA continues to bring prominent international curators to Dublin for focused studio visits with emerging and established artists working in Ireland.

 Can applications be made by post?
 Do you accept applications outside the annual open call?
 Can artists re-apply?
 Can applicants request a preference for the scheduling of their residency?
 Can I submit works-in-progress or proposal ideas as part of my application?
 Do I need to be present on site for the duration of the residency?
 Are there opportunities to engage with the public?
 Can I share a studio with another artist to collaborate on a project?
 Can my partner/family stay with me in the studio?
 Can I apply as an artist with a disability?
 Does IMMA provide assistance with my Visa and travel for international artists?
 Will I be exhibiting at IMMA?
 What insurances am I expected to have?
 How will the bursary be allocated?